prodriguezdefino/vagrant-env-spark-cluster/README.md

 In the root directory you can find the Vagrantfile which contains the information needed by Vagrant to startup the virtual machine with the desired configuration.
 Our example will pull an Ubuntu image, will install it, then it will install Docker in the newly created box to finally pull the Docker image to create our Spark environment.

-Running in the console ```vagrant up``` will do the trick.
+Running in the console ```vagrant up --provision``` will do the trick.
 If it's the first time it will take a while since it needs to download everything from the remote repositories.

 After the machine completed the installation of the needed components we can log into the spark-host with ```vagrant ssh```.
 To access the Docker container you can use first ```docker ps``` to find out container's id (first 3 characters will be suficient and then ```docker exec -it <CONTAINER-ID> bash``` to get us a bash interface with the loaded Spark environment (all inside the container).